 I call it the “one-strike” rule: bots have one chance to follow the robots.txt protocol, check the site’s robots.txt file, and obey its directives.
 Failure to comply results in immediate banishment.
 The best part is that the Blackhole only affects bad bots: normal users never see the hidden link, and good bots obey the robots rules in the first place.
 So the percentage of false positives is extremely low to non-existent.
 It’s an ideal way to protect your site against bad bots silently, efficiently, and effectively.

 With a few easy steps, you can set up your own Blackhole to trap bad bots and protect your site from evil scripts, bandwidth thieves, content scrapers, spammers, and other malicious behavior.

 The Blackhole is built with PHP, and uses a bit of

-I set things up to make implementation as easy as possible.
-Here are the five basic steps:
+The Blackhole is developed to make implementation as easy as possible.
+Here is an overview of the steps:

 - Upload the

 /blackhole/directory to your site

 - Edit the three variables in the “EDIT HERE” section in

 - Ensure writable server permissions for the